Starlee-0514/Urdf_Converter/docs/proto_editor.md

 ### Properties Not Showing
 Make sure you're clicking on a node in the tree that has properties.
 Properties are hidden from the tree but appear in the Inspector when you select their parent node.

-### Endpoint Properties Not Visible
+### Properties Not Showing in Inspector
-Endpoint properties only appear when:
+Merged properties (JointParameters, Motor, Sensor, Endpoint, Shape, Physics) only appear when:
 1. You select a Joint node (HingeJoint, SliderJoint, etc.)
-2. The joint has an endpoint Solid child
+2. The joint has the corresponding child nodes (jointParameters, device[], endPoint, etc.)
-3. The endpoint has properties (rotation, translation, etc.)
+3. Those nodes contain properties to display

+If you don't see these colored property sections, verify that:
+- You've selected the correct Joint node in the tree
+- The proto file contains these nodes within the Joint
+- The nodes have actual property children

+### Inspector Scrolling
+The inspector panel scrolls vertically when content exceeds the visible area.
+Use your mouse wheel or scrollbar to navigate through all properties.

 ## Future Enhancements